jackc/tern/README.markdown

 * Down steps in migrations are no longer supported.
 * Remove deprecated env access syntax in config file.
+* Replace MigratorFS interface with http.FileSystem for easier integration with static file bundling tools.

 ## 1.12.1 (June 27, 2020)